vikasburman/flairjs/README.md

 **3. Play with Objects**

-With flair functions/objects added available, JavaScript now has the awesomeness of C#/Java.
+With flair functions/objects available, JavaScript now has the awesomeness of C#/Java.
 Define and play with objects.

 Here is a quick example: